Merck says test shows Keytruda improves survival for bladder cancer patients

-The data, to be presented next month at a meeting of the American Society of Clinical Oncology, follow last week's announcement that rival drug Tecentriq, from Roche Holding AG, did not improve survival when used as a second-line treatment for bladder cancer in a trial.
+The data, to be presented next month at a meeting of the American Society of Clinical Oncology, follow last week's announcement that rival drug Tecentriq, from Roche Holding AG , did not improve survival when used as a second-line treatment for bladder cancer in a pivotal trial.

 The Merck drug is awaiting U.S. Food and Drug Administration approval, but Tecentriq was approved by the agency last year, contingent on verification of its clinical benefit.
-Roche, in an emailed statement, said it plans to discuss the data with health authorities but did not disclose the timing for the discussions.
-According to the FDA approval letter, the company has until December to submit the full trial data to the agency.
+According to the FDA approval letter, Roche, which did not respond to requests for comment on its plans, has until December to submit the full trial data to the agency.

-The agency has also granted contingent approval to AstraZeneca Plc's Imfinzi, Bristol-Myers Squibb's Opdivo and Bavencio, developed by Pfizer Inc and Merck KGaA, as second-line bladder cancer treatments.
+The agency has also granted contingent approval to AstraZeneca Plc's Imfinzi, Bristol-Myers Squibb's Opdivo and Pfizer Inc's Bavencio as second-line bladder cancer treatments.

 All five drugs are part of a new class of treatments designed to unleash the body's immune system to fight cancer by interfering with proteins known as PD-1 or PD-L1 that help malignant cells evade immune attack.